Hubble Space Telescope Imaging Reveals That SN 2015bh Is Much Fainter than Its Progenitor: Summary and Conclusions

 We performed a detailed astrometric analysis showing that the remaining source in 2019 is fully consistent with the position of SN\,2015bh and is highly likely to be associated.
 One possible scenario is that the observed flux is dominated by an unresolved, scattered-light echo, though the observed color evolution and lack of broad emission features similar to the transient at peak in our 2021 optical spectrum argue against this.
-We also find it to be unlikely that the persistent source is dominated by the flux of a binary companion (the observed colors are inconsistent with a massive OB companion, and an evolved companion will spend very little time at the observed location in the Hertzsprung gap).
-A more likely scenario is that the source is settling down to the luminosity level of a relatively small ($\lesssim$3\,pc) and low-mass young cluster.
-The late time spectrum of the site indicates the presence of nearby star-forming regions, but shows no evidence of shock-broadened emission from the continued interactions of the SN with dense CSM by $t=2114$\,days.
-Additional multiband photometry (including narrowband H$\alpha$ imaging) with HST or large ground-based facilities will provide context on the progenitor's host population, and thereby, valuable constraints on its evolutionary history.
-The data presented here disfavor a scenario in which the progenitor star survived and is evolving back to a hot quiescent state or is obscured by newly formed dust.
-As such, SN\,2015bh joins SN\,2009ip as important examples of CSM-interacting type~IIn SNe with direct evidence for the terminal explosion of their LBV progenitors preceded by decades of eruptive instability.
+The observed colors of the remaining source are inconsistent with a main-sequence OB companion star, but we do not rule out the presence of an evolving or inflated companion.
+Another possible scenario is that the source is settling down to the luminosity level of a relatively small ($\lesssim$3\,pc) and low-mass young cluster.
+The late-time spectrum of the site indicates the presence of nearby star-forming regions but shows no evidence of shock-broadened emission from the continued interactions of the SN with dense CSM by $t=2114$~days.
+Additional multiband photometry (including narrowband H$\alpha$ imaging) with HST or large ground-based facilities will provide context on the progenitor's host population and thereby, valuable constraints on its evolutionary history.
+The data presented here disfavor a scenario in which the progenitor survived but is obscured by newly formed dust.
+A surviving star in transition to a hotter, quiescent state is not yet conclusively ruled out.
+Still, SN\,2015bh joins SN\,2009ip as an important example of CSM-interacting Type~IIn SNe with increasing evidence for the terminal explosion of their LBV progenitors preceded by decades of eruptive instability.
 These objects constitute challenges to models of the evolution of massive stars and continue to provide important constraints in unraveling their tumultuous final years.